AkshinVemana/pyclass/README.md

-# pyclass
-Examples from HD OM python class
+These are some examples from the HD OM python class.